-Back up copies of electronic audit records shall be made at least once a month, and a copy shall be stored in a disaster recovery location with maximum security control outside of the RCA.
+The backup procedure of electronic audit records shall be executed at least in every 2 months, and the backup media shall be stored in a disaster recovery location with maximum security control outside of the RCA.

 5.4.6 Audit Collection System (Internal vs. External)